dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 **US Visitors to California Summer 2016 by Country of Residence**

-Only the top countries of residence are shown for visitors arriving in California in Summer 2016 but again it is interesting that a large number of visitors from China are staying for a longer period than, for example, those from Japan.
+In this chart only the top countries of residence are shown for visitors arriving in California in Summer 2016 but again it is interesting that a large number of visitors from China are staying for a longer period than, for example, those from Japan.
 Again, looking at visit purpose would be interesting.

 ![US Visitors California by Country of Residence Summer 2016](images/CA_countryofresidence_summer2016.png)

 **US Visitors to Florida in 2016 by Mode of Arrival**

-Beware that the y-axis scales in these charts are vastly different (Air arrivals dwarf Sea and Land arrivalsin scale) however this is a chart of arrivals across all 12 months of 2016 and there are some interesting features including the spike in arrivals by land in April 2016 at all 3 of Florida's top arrival cities.
+Beware that the y-axis scales in these charts are vastly different (Air arrivals dwarf Sea and Land arrivals in scale) however this is a chart of arrivals across all 12 months of 2016 and there are some interesting features including the spike in arrivals by land in April 2016 at all 3 of Florida's top arrival cities.

 ![US Visitors Florida Main 3 Cities by Mode 2016](images/floridamajorcitiesbymode_visitors2016.png)

 ## Conclusion

-The result of the project has been the ability to analyse US Visitor data geographically to gain insight about the visitors and their attributes plus the potential to apply machine learning algorithms to the data perhaps for the creation of clusters for targeted marketing.
-It would also be possible to investigate the integration of the data with other geo-spatial data sets for greater insight.
-The data team should all be able to work with what has been made available and feedback on positives and negatives thereby fulfilling the project remit.
+The result of the project has been the ability to analyse US Visitor data geographically and to generally gain insight about the visitors and their attributes.
+The potential exists to apply machine learning algorithms to the data, perhaps for the investigation of clusters for targeted marketing.
+It would also be possible to trial the integration of the data with other geo-spatial data sets for greater insight.
+The data team should all be able to work with what has been made available and they can provide feedback on positives and negatives for review.

 The use of airflow as the data pipeline orchestrator has been a great asset and any updates resulting from feedback from the data team to increase or reduce the attributes available for analysis will be straightforward to incorporate.